astangl/crostex/README.md

 To run:

 * You need to have installed on your computer JDK (or JRE) 1.6 or higher
-* Assuming the JDK's bin directory is included in your PATH environment variable (or else fully-qualifying the java command), type "java -jar crossword.jar"
+* Assuming the JDK's bin directory is included in your PATH environment variable (or else fully-qualifying the java command), type "java -jar crostex.jar"
 * The first time crostex runs, it will ask you for a data directory.
 This is where it expects to read dictionaries and store its files, so set aside a directory for it under your home directory.